Skip to main content

 ● your claim has been closed because you didn’t go to the assessment.

-● you claimed Employment Support Allowance and you have been found not to have limited capability for work for the second time in a row, or you think you have been put in the wrong group.
+● you claimed Employment and Support Allowance (ESA) and you have been found not to have limited capability for work for the second time in a row, or you think you have been put in the wrong group.

 You are supposed to ask for a mandatory reconsideration within one month of the date at the top of the letter to ask for a mandatory reconsideration, although you can ask later.
 Our mandatory reconsideration letter tool will show you how and where to provide an explanation of the delay.
 A mandatory reconsideration is where the DWP look at the decision again.
 The decision letter from the DWP will tell you if you must do this before you appeal.